Bodigrim/bitvec/README.md

 ```

 There are several high-level helpers, digesting bits in bulk,
-which makes them up to 64x faster than respective counterparts
+which makes them up to 64x faster than the respective counterparts
 for `Vector Bool`.
-One can query population count (popcount)
+One can query the population count (popcount)
 of a vector (giving us [the prime-counting function](https://en.wikipedia.org/wiki/Prime-counting_function)):

 ```haskell